The Developer’s Edge: How To Become A Senior Developer

 Conclusion

-If you have learned to code and are looking for the next step in your career, you need to think differently.
+If you've learned to code and are looking for the next step in your career, you need to think differently.

-• How are you able to stand out?
+• How are you going to stand out?

-• How are you able to help people solve real problems and provide value?
+• How are you showing that you're helping solve real problems and providing value?

 You become a senior developer not by doing the easy things.
-You do the things that push and challenge your mind and comfort level.
-You learn and you adapt day by day just like you did the first time your wrote that first piece of code.
+It's by doing the things that push and challenge your mind and comfort level.
+You learn and you adapt day by day just like you did when you your wrote that first line of code.

 Ok, I lied, one last thing…